hmans/statery/README.md

 ### Non-Features 🧤

 - Doesn't use **React Context** (but you can easily use it to provide a context-specific store!)
-- Provides a simple `set` function for updating a store and not much else.
-If you want to use **reducers** or libraries like [Immer](https://github.com/immerjs/immer), these can easily sit on top of your Statery store.
+- Provides a simple `set` function for updating a store and not much else (have you checked out the [demo] yet?)
+If you want to use **reducers** or libraries like [Immer], these can easily sit on top of your Statery store.
 - Currently no support for (or concept of) **middlewares**, but this may change in the future.
 - While the `useStore` hook makes use of **proxies**, the store contents themselves are never wrapped in proxy objects.
-(If you're looking for a fully proxy-based solution, I recommend [Valtio](https://github.com/pmndrs/valtio).)
+(If you're looking for a fully proxy-based solution, I recommend [Valtio].)
 - **React Class Components** are not supported (but PRs welcome!)

 ## BASIC USAGE